flix/book/src/foreach-yield.md

 }
 ```

-Without going into details, the `Collectable` type class is implemented by all
+Without going into details, the `Collectable` trait is implemented by all
 kinds of collections that can be constructed from an iterator.
 Notably, this
 includes the `List`, `Chain`, and `Set` data types.